BOOKS ON BREAK: Sharing books with children in the summer!

 Then something amazing happens during the last week of the school year.
 Your teacher brings you and all your classmates to the school media center, which has been transformed into a pop-up bookstore; she gives each of you a string backpack and instructs you to fill the backpack with 10 books you can take home and keep for your very own.

 The tabletops are brimming with books – thousands of them.
 You choose carefully, filling your backpack with a book on extreme weather, a graphic novel, a book on how to draw manga, an encyclopedia of superheroes, a book of brainteasers, a Wimpy Kid title, Neil Gaiman’s The Graveyard Book, and THREE Magic Tree House titles.
 You are giddy with excitement, and you can’t wait to start reading!

 This is Books on Break, which provides 10 books each to elementary-aged children on free and reduced lunch in schools in Durham, Chapel Hill, and Carrboro.
 It is a magical experience for both the students and the volunteers who serve as their personal shoppers.
-In 2014, 2,000 elementary school students at 15 schools in Durham, Chapel Hill, and Carrboro will participate in Books on Break.
+In 2015, more than 2,000 elementary school students in Durham, Chapel Hill, and Carrboro will participate in Books on Break.

 We hope you'll join us as we replace summer learning loss

 with summer reading joy for kids in need in our community!

 Books on Break 2014 Partners

 Forest View Elementary School

 McDougle Elementary School